 Yellow trout lily (Erythronium americanum), also known as dogtooth violet, is the epitome of an ephemeral wildflower, sending up foliage and flowers in early to mid-spring and disappearing completely by the beginning of summer.
 Flowers with reflexed yellow petals and prominent orange stamens bloom atop slender, 6-inch-tall, leafless stems, with basal green leaves mottled with purple.
 Partial to full shade; moist, humus-rich soil is ideal.
 This eastern woodland native is reportedly hardy in Zones 3 to 8 or 9.

-I collected these seeds in late May 2021.
-Each packet will contain at least 15 seeds, along with some moist vermiculite (see the Germination Information section).
-There will likely be only 2 or 3 packets available this year.
+2021-harvested seed is sold out.
+I hope to gather fresh seed in May 2022.
+Each packet contains at least 15 seeds, along with some moist vermiculite (see the Germination Information section).
 Provenance is Milford Township, Bucks County, Pennsylvania.